timothymahajan/Interesting-Stuff/Lily-pad Lunacy/README.md

-The SQL solution is a brute force solution.
+The SQL solution ignoring the Fibonnaci Sequence is a brute force solution.